-1. Identifying the contract with a customer

-2. Identifying the performance obligations within the contract

-3. Determining the transaction price
+- 1. Identifying the contract with a customer - 2.
+Identifying the performance obligations within the contract - 3.
+Determining the transaction price - 4.
+Allocating the transaction price to the performance obligations - 5.
+Recognizing revenue when/as performance obligation(s) are satisfied.

-4. Allocating the transaction price to the performance obligations retirement communities together with private residential development along with consulting and management fees associated with the operation of retirement homes.
+Revenue includes amounts earned from providing consulting and project management services for developing senior retirement communities together with private residential development along with consulting and management fees associated with the operation of retirement homes.